manicminer00/global-flight-dispatcher/README.md

 * **Pilot Logbook:** Automatically track your flight history with a built-in logbook.
 You can clear it at any time, export it alongside your custom database backups, and safely reset your custom airport/aircraft databases without losing your logged flight history.

 ### **MSFS 2024 Airport & Aircraft Database**
-* **Extensive Scenery Database:** Features a massive airport database, including the full Contrail and ORBX MSFS 2024 catalogues, Asobo hand-crafted airports, and curated 3rd-party/freeware locations.
+* **Extensive Scenery Database:** Features a massive airport database, including the full Contrail, iniBuilds and ORBX MSFS 2024 catalogues, Asobo hand-crafted airports, and curated 3rd-party/freeware locations.
 Store links are provided.
 * **Searchable Aircraft Fleet:** Supports over 80 aircraft ranging from helicopters and light GA to business jets, airliners, Warbirds and Tactical Jets.
 Select your airframe via the dropdown menu or type to search.

 ### **Missions**